-To find volunteer opportunities near you search for conservation/gardening opportunities on the Volunteer Scotland website or contact your local Volunteer Centre.
+To find volunteer opportunities near you search for conservation/gardening opportunities on the Volunteer Scotland website.

 Volunteers are the heart and soul of the Trust and there are regular practical conservation tasks to conserve, protect and enhance the walkway and river and operate the Visitor Centre and Community Café.
 Volunteers also support the staff team in running educational and fun outings for children of all ages and to help generate funds through fundraising events.

 WDCS volunteers help to provide a range of roles in offices, wildlife centres and around the UK.
 A number of opportunities may be available requiring a diverse range of people to fill various roles.
 Depending on your interests and skills, WDCS can make sure that you find the right volunteering opportunity to suit you.